Wetlands and Meadows

 There is also a small sphagnum bog in the lower watershed near the Rock Creek wetland complex, which supports characteristic bog plant species such as:

 Wetland habitats in the upper watershed vary widely in size and are distributed from the valley bottom of the Cedar River (1,550 feet elevation) to the higher ridges (over 5,000 feet elevation).
 The water source of these wetlands varies and includes surface water from streams and lakes, snowmelt, and groundwater.

 Extensive sedge meadows (Carex vesicaria and other species) and willow stands (predominantly Sitka willow, Salix sitchensis) are present on the deltas formed by the Cedar and Rex rivers as they flow into Chester Morse Lake.
-(See Map of Upper Cedar River Watershed (pdf))
+View a map of the upper Cedar River Watershed (pdf).

 Another small delta plant community exists at the mouth of Bridge Creek on the north side of Chester Morse Lake.
 These delta plant communities have been changing in recent decades, as water levels in the lake have been managed at higher levels than in the past.

 Two of the watershed’s most unusual wetlands occur south of Little Mountain.
 These wetlands share both fen (neutral pH and nutrient rich) and bog (low pH [acidic] and nutrient poor) characteristics.
-A globally rare beetle—Bellers ground beetle (Agonum belleri)—has been documented in these fen/bog wetlands.
+A globally rare beetle — Bellers ground beetle (Agonum belleri) — has been documented in these fen and bog wetlands.
 They support a wide variety of unusual sedge, grass, and forb plant species, including:

 - a large population of sweet gale (Myrica gale)

 - white beakrush (Rhynchospora alba)